adroitsoftcedu/pr/README.md

 This code needs some updates.
 Fork it and make a pull request!
+Bola